carueda/tscfg/readme.md

-To allow the specification of required fields, explicit types and default values, a string with a simple syntax as follows can be used (illustrated below with the integer type):
+To allow the specification of required fields, explicit types and default values, a string with a simple syntax as follows can be used (illustrated with the integer type):

 | field spec | meaning | java type / default | scala type / default
 |---|---|---|---|